Advertiser Content Policies & Guidelines

-Cheap TV Spots (the “Company”) creates and airs new, custom television commercial productions and may, from time to time, air ads that our clients supply.
+Cheap TV Spots (the “Company”) creates and airs new, custom television commercial productions and may, from time to time, air ads that our clients supply (pending successful ad technical/content evaluation).
 The policies and guidelines below will be helpful to those advertisers submitting completed ads to the Company for local or national television airing.

 The Company’s ongoing goal is to create and present advertising that is truthful, substantiated, in good public taste, and not misleading.
 The Advertiser Policies and Guidelines outlined here are designed to help educate advertisers about the rules and norms for creating and running advertiser supplied content and advertiser supplied commercials via the Company.

 Cheap TV Spots® brand advertisements are designed to meet the highest standards.
 As part of this endeavor, Cheap TV Spots advertisements are designed to adhere to federal, state and local laws, Federal Communications Commission and Federal Trade Commission rules and guidelines, television network standards and practices, and other applicable guidelines for advertising on cable, broadcast, and satellite television, or other media.

 These guidelines are general and not intended to be exhaustive; additionally, individual networks (cablecasters, broadcasters, and satellite providers) may impose additional standards and policies to meet local community standards for acceptable content.